Dev49199/Reataurant_management_system/README.md

 # Reataurant_management_system
-This is GUI Based reataurant mangement system.
+This is GUI Based restaurant mangement system.
 Implemented in Python